 While it’s hard to stop a viral infection, you can lower your child’s chance of getting it if you:

 - Stay away from others who are sick.

 - Disinfect surfaces, toys and objects that you and your kids often touch.

 - Avoid smoking in the home, because it raises risks of breathing issues.

-- Schedule a flu shot, which is recommended for everyone older than 6 months.
+- Schedule a flu shot and a Covid shot, both of which are recommended for everyone 6 months and older.